dead23angel/octovisit/README.md

 ## Usage

-Then implement the **Dead23Angel.OctoVisit.Behaviors.VisitModel** behavior in the model class:
+Then implement the **CWTeam.OctoVisit.Behaviors.VisitModel** behavior in the model class:

 ```php
 namespace Acme\Demo\Models\Post;